How to Become a Property Manager in 2022

 A few states allow you to get a Property Management License instead, which is basically a restricted broker license.
 Where available, it may allow you to skip some steps.

-Special certifications in property management aren’t required, but there are a few that are well-respected and can help your career along.
-They’ll provide additional training and make your resume stand out.
+Special real estate designations or certifications in property management aren't required, but there are a few that are well-respected and can help your career along.
+They'll provide additional training and make your resume stand out.

 National Apartment Leasing Professional (NALP)

 You'd want to get NALP certification early on while working as a leasing agent or assistant—you don't need a real estate or broker license to get this.
 It involves 25 hours of coursework plus at least 6 months of experience in a leasing role.

 CAM certification is another pre-licensure certification but more heavy-duty.
 It involves 40 hours of coursework and at least 12 months of onsite property management experience.